LimeChain/mongoose-immutable-plugin/Readme.md

 # Mongoose immutable fields plugin

-Immutable property guards modifications on a filed **after document creation**.
+Immutable property guards modifications on a field **after document creation**.

-Mongoose immutable fields plugin was born when I have hard time tried to guard a field from modifications after document creation.
+Mongoose immutable fields plugin was born when I have hard time trying to guard a field from modifications after document creation.
 I could not find something, which does that for me (maybe the mongoose concept in my head is wrong), but I had need of some way to protect my fields (from developers - myself included).